Des McInerney’s day job is interesting enough.

 But on his days off, he has another job – one that puts him in very close contact with some very expensive animals.

-He works with racehorses, but not at a race track.
-When they’re brought at auction and need to fly to their new home, Des is their escort.
+He works with racehorses, but not at a racetrack.
+When they’re bought at auction and need to fly to their new home, Des is their escort.
 He's called a "flying groom" or "equine attendant."

 I caught up with him at O’Hare, as he prepared a shipment that was headed to Dublin, Ireland.

 “We got 15,” said Des.
 “I think it's 13 yearlings and two 2-year-olds.”

 The horses were all bought at a sale in Kentucky.
 But before they could leave the country, the USDA held them in quarantine for several hours, and Des and a USDA vet made sure that they had the right horses and that they hadn’t picked up an illness since leaving the sale.
 The location of the quarantine is secret since some of the horses can be quite valuable.

 “The father of this one is called Midagli Dior and Sheik Mohammed from Dubai bought the father of this for $65 million,” said Des.